The Road to Hell: Part 2

-The Road to Hell: Part 2 is the fifteenth studio album by British singer-songwriter Chris Rea, released in 1999, ten years after The Road to Hell.
+The Road to Hell: Part 2 is the fifteenth studio album by British singer-songwriter Chris Rea, released in November 1999, ten years after The Road to Hell.
 The single released for the album was "New Times Square".
 There was also a Japanese edition with the songs "Be My Friend" and "Driving Home for Christmas" included as tracks.
 It reached number 54 on the UK Albums Chart, and was certified Silver by BPI.